JoeSuber/OpenCV-Max-Build-Package-/README.md

     -- CUDA: the many cuda addresses may not show up right away. if you get the script started with nvcc, then 'configure' sometimes it finds the rest.
     -- Clp - libcoin - I've never been sure this is active.
 There are conflicting messages.
 Machine Learning indeed.
-    -- Here are a few typical CUDA paths to get YOU started.
+    -- Here are a few typical CUDA paths in case they aren't auto-populated.
 However, recent installs have not needed these hints:
         CUDA_CUDART_LIBRARY --> /usr/local/cuda-5.5/lib64/libcudart.so
         CUDA_NVCC_EXECUTABLE --> /usr/local/cuda-5.5/bin/nvcc
         CUDA_nvcuvid_LIBRARY --> /usr/lib/nvidia-331/libnvcuvid.so